 While dementia is commonly associated with aging, more than 50 million people around the world suffer from the condition.
-At Primary Medicine of Sherman in Sherman and Plano, Texas, Robert Hernandez, MD, diagnoses dementia and provides expert customized care to improve your quality of life.
+At Primary Medicine of Sherman in Sherman, Texas, Robert Hernandez, MD, diagnoses dementia and provides expert customized care to improve your quality of life.
 If you’re concerned about yourself or someone you love, call Primary Medicine of Sherman or schedule a consultation online today.

 Dementia encompasses a wide range of conditions that negatively affect your cognitive abilities, such as memory and decision making.
 It’s a common misconception that dementia and cognitive decline are standard parts of the aging process.